AandersonL/aandersonl.github.io/_posts/2020-06-14-reverse-shells-write-and-hunt-part-1.markdown

 Before dig in implementing an encrypted channel in our Powershell script and our C2, we need to understand what's happening behind a TLS/SSL channel.

-TLS extends for Transport Layer Security, its designed to replace SSL(Secure Socket Layer), but as we still see both used in the wild, it's sometimes called TLS/SSL for every secure channel that use one of them.
+TLS extends for Transport Layer Security, it's designed to replace SSL(Secure Socket Layer), but as we still see both used in the wild, it's sometimes called TLS/SSL for every secure channel that use one of them.

 The idea behind secure channels is find a way to encrypt all data in the traffic in a known cipher algorithm, such as [Aes256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard), [Camellia](https://en.wikipedia.org/wiki/Camellia_(cipher)), [3DES](https://en.wikipedia.org/wiki/Triple_DES), [RC2](https://en.wikipedia.org/wiki/RC2) or some stream cipher, by default you will find in 90% cases the usage of AES256 + [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).